Tax returns of Donald Trump

 Also in 2019, California temporarily enacted legislation to require presidential candidates to release tax returns to be allowed on the primary election ballot, (Note: The California Supreme Court ruled that this law violated the state's constitution.) and New York State passed a law allowing the release of state tax returns to congressional committees for valid purposes.

+In 2026, as part of an attempted settlement of Trump v.
+Internal Revenue Service, the Justice Department under the second Trump administration entered into a dubious and disputed legal agreement with the Trump family prohibiting the IRS from auditing their tax returns filed prior to May 2026.

 History of controversy

-In 1999, while Donald Trump was considering whether to run for president under the Reform Party, he said "probably wouldn't have a problem with" releasing his tax returns if he ran.
+In 1999, while Donald Trump was considering whether to run for president under the Reform Party, he said he "probably wouldn't have a problem with" releasing his tax returns if he ran.

 In April 2011, Trump said that when President Barack Obama produced "his birth certificate ...
 I'd love to give my tax returns."
 Obama's birth certificate was released a week later, resulting in Trump's saying his tax returns would be released "at the appropriate time".

 An undocumented immigrant housekeeper from Costa Rica working at Trump National Golf Club in Bedminster, New Jersey, earned $26,792.90 and paid more in federal income taxes than Trump did ($0) in 2011.

 In 2012, Trump sought to have Republican presidential candidate Mitt Romney's tax returns released on April 1, which "historically is the time that everybody gives them".
 That year, Trump also said that not seeing a presidential candidate's tax returns would lead people to think there was "almost, like, something wrong.
 What's wrong?"

 Trump's former political adviser Sam Nunberg said in 2013 and 2014 that Trump had considered the possibility of releasing his tax returns as part of a presidential campaign, believing that showing how little he paid in taxes would make him appear to be a savvy businessman.
 Nunberg said by November 2014, he had persuaded Trump to reverse course and withhold his tax returns, as Trump decided he "wanted to look rich rather than smart".
 In May 2014, Trump said in an interview: "If I decide to run for office, I'll produce my tax returns, absolutely and I would love to do that."